salesforce/rules_spring/examples/README.md

 There is also a Kotlin example, which is kept in a separate branch in this repository:

-- [KotlinApp](https://github.com/salesforce/rules_spring/tree/examples_kotlin) shows how to use Kotlin with Spring Boot
+- [KotlinApp](https://github.com/salesforce/rules_spring/tree/examples_kotlin) shows how to build and run  Spring Boot applications written in Kotlin with *rules_spring*